Solar Ventilation Installation in Dayton, OH

 The solar ventilation system operates without fuel, waste or pollution.
 And as a totally solar-powered solution, it’s also environmentally friendly.
 There’s no need for electrical hook-up or electricity, simplifying the installation process.

-The Solar Powered Roof-Mounted Attic Vent features durable, high-quality, two-piece construction utilizing a solar panel to collect and deliver power directly from the sun to a high efficiency 24-volt DC motor inside the
+The Solar Powered Roof-Mounted Attic Vent features durable, high-quality, two-piece construction utilizing a solar panel to collect and deliver power directly from the sun to a high efficiency 24-volt DC motor inside the power vent.

 Solar Ventilation features: